 - LPA Members depend upon the ability to licence the use of music works in a fair, efficient and timely manner to maintain their business operations, such as promoting live music concerts and producing live shows.
 LPA Members also support the rights of copyright owners and as such, will seek approvals from appropriate authorities and licence holders. - LPA Members are appreciative of the role collecting societies play.
-They see the value in being able to contact one entity to obtain licensing approvals rather than having to seeking approvals from each individual copyright owner. - Many Members report positive dealings with APRA.
+They see the value in being able to contact one entity to obtain licensing approvals rather than having to seeking approvals from each individual copyright owner. - Many Members report positive dealings with collecting societies (in particular APRA).
 However, LPA Members have also raised a number of concerns such as: - Lack of timely response to licensing requests or queries, causing uncertainty as to whether music can be used and placing undue stress on licensees and artists - Inconsistency in the interpretation of licence classification.
-Shows that have historically been licensed under one category being reclassified to a different (higher tariff) category, even though there have been no changes to the licensing framework - The broadening of the interpretation of how licence fees are calculated to include items that are inconsistent licensees' understanding or interpretation - The need to raise greater awareness of APRA's alternate dispute resolution scheme - Greater transparency to ensure that royalty revenues paid by licensees are distributed to the rightful owner of the content.
+Shows that have historically been licensed under one category being reclassified to a different (higher tariff) category, even though there have been no changes to the licensing framework - The broadening of the interpretation of how licence fees are calculated to include items that are inconsistent with licensees' understanding or interpretation - Pursuit of licence fees from venues even though event organisers are responsible for these fees - The need to raise greater awareness of APRA's alternative dispute resolution scheme - Greater transparency to ensure that royalty revenues paid by licensees are distributed to the rightful owner of the content.